Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on LHAAC Art Show – Starlight: Astronomy meets art

 The LHAAC will be having a gallery show at Five Points Gallery Annex from November 16th through the 25th.
 Opening night reception is Friday, November 16th 6-8:30pm (refreshments will be served).
-Come to see photographs of galaxies, nebula, planets, the moon, and even the Aurora Borealis!
-Members of the Litchfield Hills Amateur Astronomy club will be available Read More…
+Come Read More…

 Top Astrophotography Targets for March 2018